-The Yooks and Zooks are two different groups who enjoy using butter differently.
+The Yooks and Zooks are two different groups that enjoy using butter differently.
 They go to war over it.
 It might sound completely ridiculous, but countries have gone to war over ideological differences before.
 This allegory was written about the Cold War in 1984 and criticizes the arms race.
 The Butter Battle also teaches kids how to respect differences and be tolerant.
 This book is available for purchase on Amazon here.

 The star-bellied Sneetches look down upon plain-bellied Sneetches.
 Conflict grows between the two groups until an entrepreneur comes into town with a machine that paints stars on the plain-bellied Sneetches.
-This book imparts a lesson about how you shouldn’t classify someone or make assumptions about someone because of their appearance.
-Purchase this book on Amazon here.
+The Sneeches and Other Stories imparts a lesson about how you shouldn’t classify someone or make assumptions about someone because of their appearance.

 Thidwick has a big heart and some pretty big antler.
 He lets creatures take residence up in his antlers.
 He wants to help absolutely everyone, but his new residences start to take advantage of his kindness.
 When Thidwick is in danger and is too weighed down to move, he learns to stand up for himself.
-It’s great to help people, but sometimes even adults have trouble saying “no.” This is a good teaching moment for kids—and maybe even you.
+It’s great to help people, but sometimes even adults have trouble saying “no.” Thidwick the Big-Hearted Moose provides plenty of good teaching moment for kids—and maybe even you.

 One of Dr. Seuss’s most beloved books follows an elephant named Horton after he finds that a speck of dust is actually a small planet called Whoville.
 He believes that everyone should be treated equally.
-The other animals of the jungle ridicule for believing in something he can’t see or hear and even try to hurt poor Horton.
+The other animals of the jungle ridicule Horton for believing in something he can’t see or hear and even try to hurt poor Horton.
 This groundbreaking book will teach your children about equality and that standing up for something you believe in can be difficult.

 You all know the story and your kids might have even watched the TV special, which Seuss illustrated himself.
 Maybe switch it up this holiday season and read the story of the Grinch out loud with your family.
-Everyone needs a reminding of what Christmas is actually about now and again.
+Everyone needs a reminder of what Christmas is actually about now and again.

 This young narrator, who vaguely resembles a cat or a dog, has a lot of problems and decides the best way to deal with them is to run away from them.
-Over the course of Dr. Seuss’s book, the narrator learns that they must confront their problems head-on.
+Over the course of I Had Trouble in Getting to Solla Sollew, the narrator learns that they must confront their problems head-on.
 This is a great lesson for kids of all ages.

 This book is one of Dr. Seuss’s most famous books with a message.
 The Once-ler starts tearing down the Truffula trees to make garments for his new business.
 The Lorax appears out of the stump of the tree and says that he speaks for the trees as they have no tongues.
 The Lorax warns the Once-ler to stop what he’s doing, but the Once-ler continues to tear down the trees and creatures flee their environment.
 This book is extremely relevant as it stresses the importance of the environment and how we can’t let corporate greed destroy it.
-You can purchase this book on Amazon here.